AKA: law & order, safety, police, policing, violence in society

 - Prohibited and Regulated Weapons and Explosive Devices [unlikely to have victims]

-- From the NZ Police:
+- Two important caveats from the NZ Police:

 - ‘The 'Victimisations (police stations)' report has the complete dataset from July 2014.’

-- All other reports start too late, e.g. 2019-2020, or don't count all crimes.
+- All other reports start too late, e.g., 2019-2020, and also don't count all crimes.

 Related facts